Sorry about this, I don't like ads either.

 - Grandiose religious delusion: This is the belief that the affected person is a god or chosen to act as a god.
 An individual can become convinced he has special powers, talents, or abilities.
 Sometimes, the individual may actually believe they are a famous person or character such as Jesus Christ.
 Alternatively this can occur as a philosophical insight through high level states of unity and interconnectedness in which it is not necessarily a delusion but a debatable metaphysical perspective.

 Feelings of unity and interconnectedness:

-The effects of this state start with a change in perspective which is consistently interpreted as the removal of a deeply embedded and all encompassing illusion.
+States of unity and interconnectedness start with a change in perspective which is consistently interpreted as the removal of a deeply embedded and all-encompassing illusion.
 The destruction of this apparent illusion leads onto feelings that the tripper frequently interprets as some sort of profound “awakening” or “enlightenment”.

 The lowest and least complex level can be referred to as a state of “unity between specific external systems”.
 This is the only level of intensity in which the subjective experience of unity does not involve a state of interconnectedness between the self and the external.
 Instead, it can be described as a perceived sense of unity between two or more systems within the external environment which in every day life, are usually perceived as separate from both the self and each other.

 This effect can manifest itself in an endless number of forms but common examples of the experience often include:

 - A sense of unity between specific living things such as animals or plants and their surrounding ecosystems